Collaborative Working Mentors, September 2020

 Session 3: Q&A

-Join us for Construction Collaborative Champions Q4 Working Group Meeting, December 2020 for discussion on collaborative behaviour and the ways to change the attitude of parties involved as well as digital tools to enhance the influence.
+Join us for Collaborative Working Mentors Q4 Meeting, 11 December 2020 for discussion on collaborative behaviour and the ways to change the attitude of parties involved as well as digital tools to enhance the influence.

 We hold these meetings Quarterly so register your interest for any upcoming events below and be involved in the process of shifting and shaping the industry to collaborative cross-sector approach.